 iv.
 Confirmation that the eligible capital is subject to transitional arrangements as required under these Rules v.
 Identification of any factors affecting encumbrances and the availability and transferability of capital to meet the ECR vi.
-Identification of ancillary capital instruments that have been approved by the Authority Not applicable.
+Identification of ancillary capital instruments that have been approved by the Authority vii.
+Identification of differences in shareholder's equity as stated in the financial statements versus available statutory capital and surplus